About Janet

 Alongside my physiotherapy skills I gained a qualification in Pilates (APPI matwork certified instructor) in 2011.
 The school of Pilates I trained with was formed by physiotherapists who took the original Pilates repertoire and modified it to make it more suitable for patients with musculoskeletal problems.
 I use Pilates regularly with my patients as part of rehabilitation.

-I have developed my manual therapy ( joint mobilisations and soft tissue massage) over the last three decades.
+( joint mobilisations and soft tissue massage) over the last three decades.
 There are many techniques that can make a significant impact on a patient's problem by calming down pain and helping to restore movement.
-I will often use manual therapy when I am dealing with a problem that is likely to benefit from 'hands on'.
-Science tells us that, done in isolation this rarely gives long term results and that it needs to be alongside quality exercise rehabilitation.
+I will often use manual therapy when I am dealing with a problem that is likely to respond well.
+Science tells us, that done in isolation, this rarely gives long term results and that it needs to be alongside quality exercise rehabilitation.
 I give my patients time so that I can potentially do both.